Greeks aghast as far-right party wins votes - but whose?

 Analysts said obscurity had helped the party's cause in a country that resisted Nazi occupation in World War II and was later ruled by a military junta.

 "Half of those who voted for them didn't know what they represented, they thought it was a joke.
 It backfired.
-I hope they realise their stupidity now," said Yota Frangiskou, a 32-year-old secretary.
+I hope they realize their stupidity now," said Yota Frangiskou, a 32-year-old secretary.

 The party has been around for two decades, but none of its members are well-known apart from leader Nikolaos Mihaloliakos.